 Why Trust The Spruce?

 This article was written by Sage McHugh, a lifestyle writer for The Spruce who specializes in the home and garden sector.
 To select the best garden fences for this roundup, she considered dozens of products, carefully evaluating their material, height, mesh size, and ease of installation.
-Sage also took hundreds of customer reviews, as well as write-ups from third-party websites into consideration.
-For expert insight on garden fences, Sage interviewed Amber Freda, a landscape designer specializing in city gardens in the New York City area, including rooftops, terraces, and townhomes.
+McHugh also took hundreds of customer reviews, as well as write-ups from third-party websites into consideration.
+For expert insight on garden fences, McHugh interviewed Amber Freda, a landscape designer specializing in city gardens in the New York City area, including rooftops, terraces, and townhomes.